andre-salvati/covid-19/README.md

 Goals:

 - Track confirmed cases, deaths and mortality rates.
-- Compare numbers from Brazil and other countries.
+- Contrast numerical data between Brazil and other countries.
-- Compare numbers from some cities in Brazil.
+- Contrast numerical data between cities in Brazil.

-Data Sources: Johns Hopkins University and Brazilian Ministry of Health
+Data Sources: Johns Hopkins University and Ministério da Saúde do Brasil.

-Please, refer to [this dashboard](https://jgassen.shinyapps.io/tidycovid19/) for a "more dynamic" exploratory analysis
+Please, refer to [this dashboard](https://jgassen.shinyapps.io/tidycovid19/) for a "more dynamic" exploratory analysis.

 ## Confirmed